mcwalters/mcwalters.github.io/_posts/2015-12-12-how-not-to-teach-math.markdown

 >For example, 3 bundles of 5 bananas is different from 5 bundles of 3 bananas although they total to the same number of bananas.
 Their structures are different.

-Different how?
-"Equivalent" needs a context to be meaningful.
+Different how? **"Equivalent" needs a context to be meaningful.**
-Apples and oranges are equivalent as projectiles, not so much as culinary ingredients.
+Apples and oranges are (roughly) equivalent as projectiles, not so much as culinary ingredients.
 But the bananas in Berry's example have no such context, other than one she artifically creates.
 If arithmetic is about counting (and not about notation), then the structure of the bananas is not meaningful.
 It is irrational to think that counting bananas would be different between